Socialist Republic of Romania: Last years: increased social control

-Pollution

-Another legacy of this era was pollution: Ceaușescu's government scored badly on this count even by the standards of the Eastern European communist states.
-Examples include Copșa Mică, with its infamous Carbon Powder factory (in the 1980s, the whole city could be seen from satellite as covered by a thick black cloud), Hunedoara, or the plan, launched in 1989, to convert the unique Danube Delta – a UNESCO World Heritage Site – to plain agricultural fields.

 Downfall

 Brașov Riot

 December 1989 was the last act of a finale that had started in 1987, in Brașov.
 The anti-communist riot in Brașov on 15 November 1987 was the main political event that announced the imminent fall of communism in Romania.

-The revolt started at the enterprise of Trucks Brașov, as a strike that began on the night of 14 November, on the night-shift, and it continued the next morning with a march downtown, in front of the Council of the Romanian Communist Party.
+The revolt started at the enterprise of Trucks Brașov, as a strike that began on the night of 14 November, on the night shift, and it continued the next morning with a march downtown, in front of the Council of the Romanian Communist Party.

 The population heard about this event through Radio Free Europe.
 As Emil Hurezeanu tells it: "I remember that Neculai Constantin Munteanu, the moderator of the show, started the broadcast: 'Brașov!
 So Brașov!
 Now it started!'
 This was the tone of the whole broadcast.
 We had interviews, information, interpretations of some political interpretations, older press articles announcing open street protests against Ceaușescu."

 The reprisals against the strikers were rapid.
 The workers were arrested and imprisoned and their families were terrorized, but this act of courage on the part of the workers of Brașov set the stage for future mass revolts.

 Hurezeanu continues: "...
 All these have been turned into an offensive.
-The reaction of the regime was expected..
+The reaction of the regime was expected.
 Very soon it was seen that the regime wants to hide it, to cancel it, practically not to respond to claims, not to take measures, to change anything, not to turn this protest into a public debate or even inside the party, in the Political Executive Committee.
 And then, the recipe of street confrontations with the regime became the only...possible.
 It became the leitmotif of all the media analysis. [...]
 It was the beginning of an action against the system that comprises more items.
 It was a labor protest in a citadel of Ceaușescu, it was an antidictatorial message, it was a clear political context: the pressures of Moscow, Ceaușescu's refusal to accept the demands of Gorbachev, the breaking with the West, who changed the views towards the regime – all these have made us to believe that the beginning of the end was coming".